DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Silvia invites the players to approach the caged raven and see “the mark of the night" upon its chest, which brands all of Strahd’s servants.
 (This is a trick meant to lure the players into the open.
 A player who makes a DC 10 Wisdom (Insight) check notices Silvia’s eyes dart toward the twig blights around her as she asks the players to approach.)

 > [!info]+ **The Broken Spigot**
-> The fermentation vat to the immediate west of the central staircase of <span class="citation">W9.
-Fermentation Vats (p.
+> The fermentation vat to the immediate west of the central staircase of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W9FermentationVats">W9.
+Fermentation Vats</a> (p.
 176)</span> has a damaged spigot.
 The first time that a player approaches it, read:
 >
 > <hr>
 >